2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/Human42LM/status/1268839807582523392

-### Police shoot peaceful protestors on sidewalk | June 5th
+### Police shoot peaceful protesters on sidewalk | June 5th

-Footage shows a police van drive up on a small group of protestors on the sidewalk, walking away from the officers.
-Police jump off the van and immediately begin firing at protestors.
+Footage shows a police van drive up on a small group of protesters on the sidewalk, walking away from the officers.
+Police jump off the van and immediately begin firing at protesters.

 tags: shoot, projectile, protester